 The other nifty thing about Di2 is that you can mix and match systems to suit your budget or needs.
 Ultegra 6770, Ultegra 6870, and Dura-Ace 9070 all use Shimano’s E-Tubes wiring system, and can be cross compatible with one another, just be wary of trying to mix and match 11-speed and 10-speed components.
 Unfortunately, the original Dura-Ace 7970 system uses a different wiring harness.
 All Di2 systems can only be used with compatible Di2 components, and can not be used with any mechanical parts (except the crankset and brakes).

-Campagnolo’s electronic system is called EPS, and is available in Super Record, Record and Athena varieties, as well as a time trial version for each group.
+Campagnolo’s electronic system is called EPS, and is available in Super Record, Record and Chorus varieties, as well as a time trial version for each group.
 Functionally, all three systems are exactly the same, the only thing that changes are the weight and materials used.
-The system consists of shifters, front and rear derailleurs, a battery, battery charger, control unit, and wiring harness.
+The system consists of shifters, front and rear derailleurs, a battery, battery charger, DTI control unit, and wiring harness.
 EPS systems can only be used on framesets that are built for electronic drivetrains (these will have battery mounts, and specific wiring ports instead of cable stops).
-The standout feature for the EPS system is that it gives the rider the ability to “sweep” the entire cassette by simply holding down the shift lever.
-You can stop at any gear by simply releasing the lever at any time.
+The standout feature for the EPS system is that it gives the rider the ability to “sweep” the entire cassette by simply holding down the shift lever, and has a Bluetooth/ANT+ enabled junction box.
+This allows the drivetrain to communicate wirelessly with the MyCampy smartphone app and a Garmin head unit, so the user to customize shift settings, track component wear, battery levels, see current gear selection, and more (these feature are only available with the V3 DTI unit and battery).
 Campagnolo claims that their EPS batteries will last for about 1000 miles per charge.
 Charging time is also about 90 minutes.

-The systems are all cross-compatible, so you can tailor a group to fit your budget.
+Record and Super Record are cross-compatible, while Chorus is not.
 All of the EPS groups are handmade at Campagnolo’s factory in Vicenza Italy.
 Campagnolo systems are not cross compatible with Shimano systems.
 All EPS systems can only be used with compatible EPS components, and can not be used with any mechanical parts (except the crankset and brakes).